Duffew/debt-deliverance/README.md

 #### Interface Design
 When designing the website interface, a key objective was to establish a feeling of calm in the user.
 People in debt are often under emotional strain and I wanted the website to generate a positive emotional response.
 Immediately, this put me in mind of news articles about people in debt, and the ubiquitous image of someone with their head in their hands looking at papers.
 I did not want the website to be a mirror of the user, rather a place of hope.

-The User Group all suggested green as a base palette colour, which then triggered the idea of having a conversation about debt in a garden.
+The members of the User Group all suggested green as a base palette colour, which then triggered the idea of having a conversation about debt in a garden.
 Gardens are synonymous with relaxation and growth.
-Many times in my own life, I have sought advice from family and friends whilst chatting in a garden.
+Many times in my own life, I have sought advice from family and friends whilst surrounded by greenery.
 The overarching metaphor for the website became giving advice about debt whilst taking a stroll through a garden.

 I made use of a number of wireframe mock-ups to help me visualise how the functional elements of the page might look on different devices.
 A sample of these lo-fi, hand-drawn illustrations are detailed below.